20+ years of real-world security experience, built for small business

 Founder & Chief Security Officer

 With over 20 years of government and military cybersecurity experience, Kenneth Vignali founded SPMA to bring enterprise-grade security consulting to organizations of all sizes.
-He recently completed his Juris Master in National Security, Cybersecurity & Privacy Law, a credential that strengthens how SPMA designs, implements, and advises on security programs.
+He holds a Juris Master in National Security, Cybersecurity & Privacy Law - a credential that directly shapes how SPMA designs, implements, and advises on security programs.

 ITPM - Insider Threat Program Manager